falkTX/audio-bridge/README.md

 This project allows to bridge audio from a running [JACK](https://jackaudio.org/) instance into ALSA and vice-versa.
 It is similar to other projects such as `alsa_in/out` and `zita-a2j/j2a`, but those lacked the exact combination of factors needed to get some hardware running without big pauses or resyncs so this project was made.

-It provides a regular JACK command-line tool for handling bridging, an internal JACK client and an LV2 plugin.
+It provides a regular JACK command-line tool, an internal JACK client and an LV2 plugin.
 Due to it targetting ALSA it will only run on Linux or systems where ALSA emulation is in place.

 ## Progress